Max Showalter: Later years

 In 1984, Showalter retired from acting and moved to an 18th-century farmhouse in Chester, Connecticut, near the area where he acted in the film It Happened to Jane (1959).
 Showalter became involved in local musical theatre, including the Ivoryton Playhouse, and went on to produce, direct, write, and narrate the Christmas musical Touch of a Child.
 He spent much of his free time painting oil miniatures.
 Showalter was a good friend of actress Katharine Hepburn, who lived in nearby Old Saybrook, Connecticut.

 Personal life

 In the 1950s, Showalter took a hiatus from his work in Hollywood, returning to Caldwell, Kansas, to care for his 15-year-old sister who was orphaned by the death of their parents in an automobile accident.
 Their deaths followed the death of Showalter's brother, Robert, in a car wreck two years earlier.
 After several years he returned to Hollywood and resumed his career.

 Death

-On July 30, 2000, Max Showalter died of cancer in Middletown, Connecticut.
+On July 30, 2000, Showalter died of cancer in Middletown, Connecticut.
 He was 83 years old.